GameTheory-/mkv2mp4/README.md

 # mkv2mp4
 ![image](tools/mkv2mp4.png)

-A simple bash script to convert mkv to mp4 container in seconds.
+A simple bash script to convert mkv to mp4 container in seconds with the option to append subtitle srt files.
 This project uses the powerful [ffmpeg](https://johnvansickle.com/ffmpeg/) tool.

 Tested on ubuntu 16.04